pieterkdevilliers/priority-tracking/README.md

 #### Acknowledgements
-- I would like to thank both my mentors [Guido Cecilio](https://github.com/guidocecilio) for their feedback and suggestions.
+- I would like to thank both my mentors Guido Cecilio and Brian Macharia for their feedback and suggestions.
 - Thanks to the CI Slack community for help with the odd question.

 ##### [back to top](#table-of-contents)